albertonavarro/nifty-flow/README.md

 Main concepts:
 --------------
-**Screen**: is a name (unique within the flow, but repeatable across flows), a flow it belongs to, a ScreenController (from Nifty-gui) and a ScreenGenerator (that actually builds the screen when required).
+**Screen**: is a uniique name, a flow it belongs to, a ScreenController (from Nifty-gui) and a ScreenGenerator (that actually builds the screen when required).

 **Flow**: is a sequence of screen instances with a meaning together, they are supposed to be explored in a given order.
 It requires the screens to be defined first.

 There's only one root flow, with absent parent, any other makes reference a screen of another flow.

 **Redirector**: is an special controller, declared in Nifty aside flows, and it will decide which is the next screen to visit after every screen.

 **ScreenUniqueId**: flowName:screenName, it must be globally unique.

 **Hint**: is a String that helps the redirector to take the right decision to the next screen.
-It can be a protected word like
-*NEXT*, *PREV* or *POP*, it could be a screen name (to jump within the flow) or a screenUniqueId to jump to another flow.
+It can be a protected word like *NEXT*, *PREV* or *POP*, it could be a screen name (to jump within the flow) or a screenUniqueId to jump to another flow.

 **Instance resolutor**: is the way of telling Nifty-flow how to retrieve instances, as they could exist in a Guice or Spring environment, or being pure new instances, up to the consumer.
 This interface will ease integration with other systems.

-**Links**: are the more predefined paths between screens, they are created automatically with different types like:
+**Links**: are the more predefined paths between screens, they are created automatically with different types
+like:

  * *implicit*: NEXT and PREV between sequential.
  * *module*: between parent and child, with module name in the link.